DigiBP/DigiBP_VacherinFribourgeois/documentation/20200528_case description.md

 <img src = "https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/1.1.PNG?raw=true">

-## Check if preferred supplier is available
+## Check if preferred supplier is defined

 This task checks, whether there is an existing preferred supplier for the specified product category, received in the previous step.
 The variable componentCategory is injected into the decision table.